-Recology collected materials include garbage, recyclables, yard trimmings, food scraps and construction & demolition debris.
-The table below summarizes where and how these materials are processed and the end product that results from the process:
+Recology collects garbage, recyclables, yard trimmings, food scraps and construction & demolition debris in Cupertino.
+The table below summarizes where and how these materials are currently processed and the end product that results from the process:

 Material Process Location Process Type End Product

 Garbage Newby Island (1) Landfill None

 (San José)

-Recyclables Green Waste Sorting Various
+Recyclables GreenWaste Sorting Various

 Recovery (Charles Commodities

 St., San José)

 Green Waste & Food Rogers Avenue (San Windrow Compost

 Waste José) then

 transferred to

 Blossom Valley

 Organics (Tracy)

 Construction & Newby Island (San Sorting Clean dirt,

 demolition José) concrete, asphalt,

 untreated wood

-(1) City is contractually obligated to take garbage to Newby through 2023
+(1) City is contractually obligated to take garbage to Newby through November 2023

-Some of these processes, particularly those related the sorting of garbage and treatment of organics, can be improved.
-CAP measures will not be achieved and the 75% CalRecycle and 60% commercial diversion goals will not be met.
+Some of these processes, particularly those related to removing contamination from recyclables and treatment of organics, can be improved.
+CAP measures will not be achieved and the 75% CalRecycle and 60% commercial diversion goals were not met.
 Costs to customers that have their materials processed by Recology would not increase.